Travelers, Trains, and Tartary: China Literary Journeys To Inspire Your Next Adventure

 Speaking of Central Asia, if there is one food that connects East and West, it has to be the humble noodle.
 In On the Noodle Road: From Beijing to Rome with Love and Pasta, foodie, chef, and long-time Beijing resident Jen Lin-Liu set out to follow her passion for pasta along the Silk (really, the Noodle) Road from China to Italy.
 Along the way, she talks to local chefs, home cooks, and food enthusiasts, learning about the history, techniques, and stories behind the dishes they prepare.

 Trains are one of the joys of traveling in China.
 High-speed rail is often more convenient (and always more comfortable) than flying.
 But taking a train in China was not always so easy…or safe.
 The Peking Express: The Untold Story of a Train Heist That Shocked the World is a new book by another long-time Beijing resident, James Zimmerman.
-Due out on April 4, it recounts the true story of a 1923 luxury train hijacked by a charismatic rebel and his band of armed ex-soldiers in Shandong Province.
+It recounts the true story of a 1923 luxury train hijacked by a charismatic rebel and his band of armed ex-soldiers in Shandong Province.
 This forgotten episode, known as the Lincheng Incident, is a gritty tale of adventure, intrigue, and survival.
+It's so gripping, in fact, that the book is slated to be adapted for the big screen

 While he never made it to Beijing, American author, journalist, civil rights icon, and poet Langston Hughes traveled to the Soviet Union and China in the 1930s.
 Hughes’ I Wonder as I Wander details his experiences and adventures as part of an ill-fated film production in the USSR, crossing Soviet Central Asia, meeting Soong Ch’ing-ling (Madame Sun Yat-sen), and his encounters with Japanese intelligence and security forces.
 Hughes is a witty travel companion, and his perspectives on the non-Western world, and the racism in China at the time, are a refreshing respite from the sometimes snarky and superior tone of other American and European writers in the same era.